29 Important Electrical Interview Questions you must Go through

-A two phase motor is a motor with the the starting winding and the running winding have a phase split. e.g;ac servo motor.where the auxiliary winding and the control winding have a phase split of 90 degree.
+A two-phase motor is a motor with the starting winding and the running winding have a phase split. e.g;ac servo motor.where the auxiliary winding and the control winding have a phase split of 90 degrees.

 2. What is ACSR cable and where we use it?